milosoundjian/haskell-game/README.md

 # haskell-game

-Enjoy the trials and tribulations of life as a squirrel in Haskell
+Enjoy the trials and tribulations of life as a squirrel in Haskell.

-An game written in Haskell using the [Gloss](https://hackage.haskell.org/package/gloss) library.
+A game written in Haskell using the [Gloss](https://hackage.haskell.org/package/gloss) library.

 ## Installation

+Either stack or cabal is required to turn the project into an executable format.
+Compilation has been tested on Windows 10 as well as a select few lab machines.

 ### Stack